Secure Your Server with Iptables Firewall

 In this example, if I wanted to delete the rule which permits HTTP traffic, I’d type:

-sudo iptables -D INPUT 4
+iptables -D INPUT 4

 Accept incoming ping requests